DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Introduction

-\textbf{Approach overview.} To answer these questions, we design an estimator-based execution pipeline that makes cutting explicit as a staged distributed workload.
-At a high level, our system: (i) generates a cut plan and the associated family of subcircuits required by the chosen cutting method \cite{Tang2021CutQC,Harrow2025OptimalCuts}, (ii) executes subcircuits as independent tasks on a distributed runtime, (iii) reconstructs target estimates via a dedicated aggregation phase, and (iv) feeds reconstructed estimates into an iterative training loop.
-Critically, we instrument each stage to produce time-stamped records of compilation, dispatch, execution, and reconstruction, enabling stage-level attribution under varying degrees of parallelism and scheduling policies.
+To answer these questions, we design an estimator-based execution pipeline that makes cutting explicit as a staged distributed workload: (i)~generate a cut plan and the associated subcircuits~\cite{Tang2021CutQC,Harrow2025OptimalCuts}, (ii)~execute subcircuits as independent tasks on a worker pool, (iii)~reconstruct target estimates via a dedicated aggregation phase, and (iv)~feed reconstructed estimates into an iterative training loop.
+Each stage is instrumented to produce time-stamped records, enabling stage-level attribution under varying parallelism and scheduling policies.
+We do not assume proportional speed-ups; instead, we quantify where the critical path shifts as we scale out, and couple runtime measurements with training logs to ensure performance improvements do not come at the cost of model quality (RQ4--RQ5).

-Our evaluation methodology is correspondingly systems-driven.
-We do not assume that more parallel workers yield proportional speed-ups; instead, we quantify where the critical path shifts as we scale out, using the same experimental protocol across baseline (no cut) and cut variants.
-For RQ3, we implement and compare scheduling policies that intentionally reshape concurrency (including staggering) to reduce contention and mitigate stragglers, drawing on established insights from heterogeneous cluster scheduling and tail-latency mitigation \cite{Zaharia2008LATE,Moritz2018Ray}.
-For RQ4--RQ5, we couple the runtime measurements with training logs to ensure that any performance improvements are not purchased by silent degradation in model outcomes.
+The pipeline integrates with the Qiskit machine learning stack: \textit{EstimatorQNN}~\cite{qiskit_machine_learning} wraps the parameterised circuit into a differentiable layer, and \textit{TorchConnector} bridges it to PyTorch.
+When cutting is enabled, \distest{} intercepts each estimator query, decomposes it into subexperiments via \textit{qiskit-addon-cutting}~\cite{qiskit_addon_cutting}, dispatches them, reconstructs the expectation value, and returns it transparently.
+Gradients computed via the parameter-shift rule~\cite{Schuld2019Gradients} generate additional estimator queries, each independently decomposed and reconstructed through the same pipeline, ensuring the training loop remains unchanged regardless of whether cutting is enabled.